pulumi/docs/content/registry/packages/gcp/api-docs/composer/environment/_index.md

     </dt>
     <dd>{{% md %}}The Compute Engine zone in which to deploy the VMs running the
 Apache Airflow software, specified as the zone name or relative resource name (e.g. "projects/{project}/zones/{zone}").
 Must belong to the enclosing environment's project and region.
+This field is supported for Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*.
 {{% /md %}}</dd><dt class="property-optional"
             title="Optional">
         <span id="disksizegb_csharp">